fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://medium.com/mobis3c/insecure-data-storage-clear-text-storage-of-sensitive-information-hard-coded-strings-fb7b056c0d0">-Insecure Data Storage: Clear Text Storage of Sensitive Information</a>

 <a href="https://portswigger.net/daily-swig/stored-xss-vulnerability-patched-in-open-source-firewall-pfsense">-Stored XSS vulnerability patched in open source firewall pfSense</a>

+<a href="https://fartademayur.medium.com/this-is-how-i-was-able-to-see-private-archived-posts-stories-of-users-on-instagram-without-de70ca39165c">-This is how I was able to see Private, Archived Posts/Stories of users on Instagram without following them</a>

 <a href="https://secureitmania.medium.com/an-unknown-linux-secret-that-turned-ssrf-to-os-command-injection-6fe2f4edc202">-An unknown Linux secret that turned SSRF to OS Command injection</a>